California State University,

 - My review of Forgotten Stars: Rediscovering Manilius Astronomica can be found at the website of Aestimatio: Critical Reviews in the History of Science.

-- More on James Hume (see the fifth item in this list).
+- More on James Hume (see the item below on this page).
 Over the centuries many Scots emigrated and made their careers abroad.
 James Hume was one.
 In search of a wealthy and powerful patron, he began a heroic poem praising Cardinal Richelieu, the grey eminence behind King Louis XIII of France.
 Here (http://www.philological.bham.ac.uk/hume6/) is the text and translation (with introduction) of this uncompleted poem.

 - Surprisingly few pieces of English literature were inspired by the Spanish Armada.
 One Latin example is a poem composed by Samuel Gott in the 1640’s and included in his Latin-language utopian novel Nova Solyma (“New Jerusalem”).
 The poem consists of three fragments of a heroic epic in Vergilian style, called the Philippica, supposedly written by a student studying literature in a school in this New Jerusalem.
 It is presented in the novel as an example of suitably uplifting poetry.
 Here (http://www.philological.bham.ac.uk/gott/) is the text and translation (with an introduction which describes the novel).

 - Practice your Latin!
 Click here to download a Latin exercise book from 1623.
 John Harmar’s Praxis Grammatica was written for 2nd, 3rd, and 4th year Latin students.
 It contains short sentences practicing all verb and noun forms, a collection of moral maxims and sayings, and a series of humorous anecdotes (Facetiae) about many people of antiquity, from Caesar Augustus to the philosopher Diogenes.
-This PDF file contains the Latin text, a complete English translation of all the Latin, and an introduction describing Latin language education in the 17th century.
-An inexpensive hard copy of this book is available here on Amazon.
+This PDF file contains the Latin text and an introduction describing Latin language education in the 17th century.
+An English translation is NOT included, but if you need some help, look at this web site for the English.
+An inexpensive hard copy of this book is available here and here on Amazon.
 It is also available for the Nook.

 - James Hume, Pantaleonis Vaticinia Satyra ("Pantaleon's Prophetic Satire" - 1633) -This short satire on contemporary French life was published in Rouen in 1633.
 It is edited at the link with an English translation and an introduction which includes the most complete biography of James Hume available to date.